 Round 1 and Round 2 interim results will be posted after each round to the website

-may take either the "Logs & Exponents" or the "Matrices" Test.
+may take either the "Circles & Polygons" or the "Applications" Test.

-may either take the "Sequences & Series" or the "Geometry" Test.
+may either take the "Logarithms" or the "Probability" Test.

 All tests will be 15 open answer questions to be completed in 30 minutes without the use

 The goals for each test is to have enough easy problems that students new to competition